pneumaticdeath/GooeyLife/Documentation/Loading.md

     and [Guns](https://conwaylife.com/wiki/Category:Guns) to explore.
 * [Dean Hickerson's Page](https://conwaylife.com/ref/DRH/life.html)
     This is the collection of Dean Hickerson, who created the original _Primer_ prime number sieve.
-He as a number of links (mostly his own work) of various patterns that do interesting things.
+He has a number of links (mostly his own work) of various patterns that do interesting things.